birchill/react-cosmos-dark-mode/README.md

 ## Who should use this?

-If you are working this components that have a dark mode that is controlled by a class on an ancestor (e.g. [Tailwind's `dark` class](https://tailwindcss.com/docs/dark-mode)) then you can use this to conveniently toggle between states.
+If you are working with components that have a dark mode that is controlled by a class on an ancestor (e.g. [Tailwind's `dark` class](https://tailwindcss.com/docs/dark-mode)) then you can use this to conveniently toggle between states.